carolynf-1/ocean_chem_lesson/lesson_plan.md

 - Understand pH (i.e. measurement of [H+])
 - Concept of solutions (i.e. mixture of dissolved/mixed chemicals, including gases)
+- Basic algebra (ability to solve for an unknown value in a two-side equation)

 BACKGROUND:
 What is ocean acidification?